 The overall theme from this section was that the majority perceive digital systems as being useful, but not easy to use.
 There were notable exceptions however, as for usefulness the most disagreement was with the statement 'digital systems meet all of my needs or requirements'.
 For ease of use, it was the statement 'interacting with digital systems is rarely frustrating' that had the most disagreement.
 The ranking of further statements also provided a good insight on areas to address and those we can only assist with.

-Each domain within the capability framework has four levels of competency, and each role has a recommended competency level for digital readiness.
+Each domain within the capability framework has 4 levels of competency, and each role has a recommended competency level for digital readiness.
 Participants selected which level description they aligned most closely with, allowing for comparison against the framework.

-The domains 'teaching, learning and self-development' and 'digital identity, safety, security' were the areas requiring the most development, which in my opinion are two of the most important domains, identifying a real urgency to address these issues.
+The domains 'teaching, learning and self-development' and 'digital identity, safety, security' were the areas requiring the most development, which in my opinion are 2 of the most important domains, identifying a real urgency to address these issues.

 The final question of the survey was a textbox, asking what the main challenge was to improving digital skills and knowledge.
 The most common issue raised by 40% of participants was not having protected time to attend initial training or to familiarise themselves with new updates or features.
 Participants also explained that most learning occurs on the job, either from an e-mail or colleagues who were also self-taught, and that practical demonstrations from advanced users would be preferred.